Gonzales Coques: Life

 Such overseas travel would also offer an explanation for the long lapse between the time on which Coques commenced his apprenticeship (1620) and the date on which he became a master in the Guild (1640).

 Coques was a member of two rhetorician guilds in Antwerp.
 He served twice as the deacon of the Guild of Saint Luke.
-In 1671 he became court painter to Juan Dominico de Zuniga y Fonseca, the governor of the Southern Netherlands who resided in Brussels.
+In 1671 he became court painter to Juan Dominico de Zúñiga y Fonseca, the governor of the Southern Netherlands who resided in Brussels.

 After the death of his first wife, Coques married Catharina Rysheuvels on 21 March 1675 (she died on 25 November 1684.
 The couple had no children.

 Coques worked for Antwerp's wealthy bourgeoisie as well as for aristocratic patrons such as governor Juan Dominico de Zuniga y Fonseca, John of Austria the Younger, Frederick William, Elector of Brandenburg and Frederick Henry, Prince of Orange.
 Coques enjoyed the patronage of the Dutch court in The Hague possibly because his paintings in the style of van Dyck and featuring scenes with shepherds and shepherdesses appealed to the courtly tastes of the time.

 Very little is known about Coques' workshop practices.
 The registers of the Guild of Saint Luke record two apprentices: Cornelis van den Bosch (in 1643/44) and Lenardus-Franciscus Verdussen (in 1665/66), artists about whom nothing else is known.

-He died in Antwerp on 18 April 1684.
+He died in Antwerp on 18 April 1684 and was buried on the same day.